srl-labs/containerlab/docs/manual/kinds/srl.md

 Besides augmenting the factory-provided `mgmt` gRPC server block, containerlab also adds a new `insecure-mgmt` gRPC server that provides the same services as the `mgmt` server but without TLS.
 This server runs on port 57401 and is meant to be used for testing purposes as well as for local gNMI clients running as part of the NDK apps or local Event Handler scripts.

+### SSH Keys

+Containerlab will read the public keys found in `~/.ssh` directory of a sudo user as well as the contents of a `~/.ssh/authorized_keys` file if it exists[^2].
+The public keys will be added to the startup configuration for `admin` and `linuxadmin` users to enable passwordless access.

+### NETCONF

+Containerlab will configure the `netconf-mgmt` ssh server running over port 830 and the netconf-server instance using this SSH server to enable NETCONF management.

 ### License

 SR Linux container can run without a license emulating the datacenter types (7220 IXR) :partying_face:.